569 SOUTH TRIMBLE ROAD, MANSFIELD

 Click the image to see our GuideStar profile

 Each of Raemelton's instructors holds a PATH, Int'l.
-(Professional Association of Therapeutic Horsemanship, International) certification, or is in training to become certified, and Raemelton is a PATH, International Member Center.
+(Professional Association of Therapeutic Horsemanship, International) certification, or is in training to become certified.
 These qualifications make it possible for the organization to provide students with a safe and encouraging environment where they can make their equestrian dreams come true.

 Raemelton Therapeutic Equestrian Center was founded in 1995 as a

 The organization has grown from serving a small group of